Understanding the stability of MPFs

 Over in the guide How to choose the Trotter steps for an MPF we introduced a heuristic that limits the smallest \(k_j\) value (\(k_{\text{min}}\)) based on the total evolution time, \(t\), that we would like to reach.
 In particular, we state that \(t/k_{\text{min}} \lt 1\) must be satisfied (noting that \(t/k_{\text{min}} \leq 1\) empirically seems to work fine, too).

-On this page, we will analyze the behavior of MPFs is not guaranteed to work well, when this constraint gets violated.
+On this page, we will analyze when the behavior of MPFs is not guaranteed to work well, such as when this constraint gets violated.

 Setting up a simple model problem